"The value of history is, indeed, not scientific but moral: by liberalizing the mind, by deepening the sympathies, by fortifying the will,

 as the Bastille, and tore down a customs wall in Paris, (where taxes and duties were routinely imposed on key commodities such as salt entering the city), in July 1789.

-A French Revolutionary Era ensued in France and Europe.
+A French Revolutionary Era ensued in France and spread very widely across Europe.

 The sovereignty of the people was proclaimed in France and elections were held on the basis of adult males having voting rights.